rundeck/docs/docs/administration/cluster/misfiremarking/index.md

   This feature is currently available as a Beta feature offering.
 It is not enabled by default.
 Follow steps below to turn it on.
 :::

-Misfire marking is a feature that will keep track of the jobs scheduled in your cluster, and if one of the jobs doesn't run at the time when it was scheduled to run, an execution with a status of "missed" will be added to the activity page.
+Misfire marking is a feature that will keep track of the jobs scheduled, and if one of the jobs doesn't run at the time when it was scheduled to run, an execution with a status of "missed" will be added to the activity page.
 Additionally, if the job is configured with a failure notification, the notification will be triggered reporting that the job was missed.